strinsberg/dgsl-text-adventure-engine/README.md

 A noun can be more than one word.
 All words will be used to find the noun.
 You do not have to type the full name of an item to interact with it.
 The words must be in the same order as they are in the item name though.

-If there were 'a door to the common area'.
+If there is *a door to the common area* in your current room.
 The following would work.
 ```
 > use door
 > use door to common